 There was a time in the past when a lender had nothing to go on but the word and reputation of an individual who was soliciting money.
 Meeting face-to-face with a potential borrower was an important part of effectively sizing him up to determine whether he was the sort of person who would and could repay a debt.
 Obviously this now seems to be a system with countless shortcomings.
 It has been replaced with a far more elaborate method of assessing creditworthiness.

 The focus of much modern lending is placed squarely upon a person’s credit score.
 This serves as a means of quantifying the risk that an individual poses to a prospective lender, landlord, service provider, or employer.
 If credit mistakes have stung you, bankruptcy may offer the solution.
-Contact the Birmingham bankruptcy lawyers of GREENWAY BANKRUPTCY LAW, LLC at (205) 324-4000.
+Contact the Birmingham bankruptcy lawyers of [firm-name] at [phone-number].

 Each of the three major credit bureaus uses a different mathematical algorithm to devise its score for an individual.
 But because the calculations are intended to relate to real and important concerns there are some aspects of an individual’s financial situation and past credit history that are common to all three.